Ger Williams

-Thomas Gerard Williams (born 1957) is an Irish former hurler.
+Thomas Gerard Williams (born 1957) is an Irish hurler.
 At club level he played with Kilruane MacDonaghs and was also a member of the Tipperary senior hurling team.

 Career

 Williams first played hurling and Gaelic football at juvenile and underage levels with the Kilruane MacDonaghs club.
 He was part of the club's under-21 hurling team that won four consecutive Tipperary Under-21AHC, while he also won a Tipperary U21AFC title.
 Williams eventually progressed onto the club's senior team and was at right wing-forward on the Kilruane MacDonaghs team that won the All-Ireland Club Championship title in 1986.

 At inter-county level, Williams never played at minor or under-21 levels.
 His performances at club level earned a call-up to the senior team in 1986.
 Williams claimed his first inter-county silverware following the 1987 Munster final replay defeat of Cork.